 - Broadband / WiFi

 Tully Beg 1 mile.
 A semi-detached single-storey cottage, attached to the owners' home in a rural location less than a mile from the coast, close to Tully Beg on the Renvyle Peninsula in County Galway.
 This traditional Renvyle cottage has an electric fire in the sitting room perfect for those cooler evenings, a well-equipped kitchen, and two comfy bedrooms.
-Relax outside this Renvyle cottage in the fenced lawned garden, which has some sea views and views over the surrounding hills.
+Outside this Renvyle cottage are some sea views and views over the surrounding hills.
 From this cottage on the Renvyle Peninsula, it is easy to enjoy the quiet beaches and varied wildlife found here.
 Try your hand at fishing, scuba diving or golf, go on a boat trip, visit Kylemore Abbey or simply explore the peninsula on foot to truly appreciate the wonderful scenery surrounding this Renvyle cottage.
 A renowned hotel is just down the road, perfect for an evening meal or afternoon tea, before you return to your Renvyle cottage, ready to continue enjoying your Irish cottage holiday.

 All ground floor.
 Two bedrooms: 1 x double, 1 x single.
 Shower room with shower, basin and WC.
 Kitchen with dining area.
 Utility.
 Sitting room with electric fire